Last Updated on March 21, 2023 by Jim Ferri

 One of the great things about visiting Prague in the winter is that Czech food is hearty, with many popular stews made for the cold weather.

 For example, Czech goulash (Gulás) is a hearty beef stew without vegetables, usually served with dumplings, and less spicy than Hungarian goulash.
-On the other hand, Svíčková na smetaně is a traditional Czech sauce made from root vegetables and heavy cream and served with pot-roasted slices of beef tenderloin.
+On the other hand, Svíčková na smetaně is a traditional Czech sauce of root vegetables and heavy cream served with pot-roasted slices of beef tenderloin.